The Tom Kruse Room

 As the outback opens up and more and more people venture into remote Australia, we are all able to better relate to this extraordinary man.

-Now you can visit the Tom Kruse Gallery at the Marree Hotel.
+Now you can visit the Tom Kruse Museum at the Marree Hotel.

 Very few can claim the title of Outback Legend.
-E.G. Kruse MBE (1914 – 2011) is one who reluctantly has had the title bestowed upon him.
-The photographs, artifacts and found objects in the Tom Kruse Gallery are an important tribute to the life of a remarkable Australian.
+E.G. “Tom” Kruse MBE (1914 – 2011) is one who reluctantly has had the title bestowed upon him.
+The photographs, artifacts and found objects in the Tom Kruse Museum are an important tribute to the life of a remarkable Australian.

 The collection houses some very personal accounts and the story of The Back of Beyond.
 There are 180 photographs as well as framed letters, certificates, awards, a signed mailbag and a floorboard and the original grill from the 1936 Leyland Badger.